Complexity Management Strategies

 #1 – Accept it

 Confusion, ambiguities, and contradictions should be expected instead of rejected.
 Especially, get rid of the “or” and embrace the “and”.
-Modern organizational life is few absolutes and many relatives.
+Modern organizational life has few absolutes and many relatives.
 It’s not about hard or soft data, but both.
 It’s not about the short or long term, but both.
 It’s not about stick or carrot, but both.
 It’s not about productivity or creativity but both.
 And so on.
 Paradoxes can fuel energy and flexibility and are well suited for handling complexity.

 #2 – Loosen up your need to feel in control